Cleg83/Resurrect-The-Bedlam-Six-/README.md

 | 1 | Not being able to resize embedded bandcamp player | The iframe had inline style rules I needed to delete and replace with custom css.
 This also required renaming the div that contained the iframe to bandcamp-wrapper so the iframe could be given the id of bandcamp-player in order to resize responsively. |

-### Known Bugs
+### Known issues

-Not necessarily a bug but I'm not 100% happy with the home page layout when viewed on extra large screens.
+1. Not necessarily a bug but I'm not 100% happy with the home page layout when viewed on extra large screens.
 I will chalk this up to not being a natural designer and will welcome suggestions on how to improve the home page.

+2. The band member section of the home page scrolls independently and I don't think this works as well as it could: The user may wish to scroll up to the top of the page but if the cursor is still within the border of the scrollable member-section, only that section will scroll.

 - - -